 Here are a few safety tips to check off your list before you apply dog nail polish to your pup’s nails:

-- Always ask your veterinarian if you have any doubt about the safety of the nail polish you want to try or your dog’s ability to tolerate it comfortably.
+- Always ask your vet if you have any doubt about the safety of the nail polish you want to try.
+Or your dog’s ability to tolerate it comfortably.